Survivor Series (2008)

-The 2008 Survivor Series was the 22nd annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on November 23, 2008, at the TD Banknorth Garden in Boston, Massachusetts.
-This is the second event to take place in Boston, the first one since 1993.
+The 2008 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 22nd annual Survivor Series and took place on November 23, 2008, at the TD Banknorth Garden in Boston, Massachusetts, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

+This was the second Survivor Series to take place in Boston, after 1993.
 The event's card consisted of six professional wrestling matches.
 The event received 319,000 pay-per-view buys, less than the previous year's event.
 It was also the first Survivor Series PPV broadcast in high definition.

 The main event match was the Raw main event, which was for the World Heavyweight Championship between the returning John Cena, who suffered a herniated disc at SummerSlam, and the champion, Chris Jericho, which Cena won by pinfall after executing a FU.
 Another predominant match was from Smackdown, which saw the returning Edge defeated Vladimir Kozlov, and the champion Triple H, in a Triple Threat match to win the WWE Championship.
-The undercard matches included The Undertaker versus The Big Show in a Casket Match and three five-on-five elimination tag team matches.
+The undercard matches included The Undertaker versus The Big Show in a casket match and three Survivor Series matches.

 Production

 Background

-The event was held at TD Banknorth Garden in Boston, Massachusetts.
+The 22nd annual Survivor Series was held at TD Banknorth Garden in Boston, Massachusetts.

-Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987, generally held the week of Thanksgiving.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by World Wrestling Entertainment (WWE) since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2008 event was the 22nd Survivor Series and featured wrestlers from the Raw, SmackDown, and ECW brands.
-The event was scheduled to be held on November 23, 2008, at the TD Banknorth Garden in Boston, Massachusetts.
+The 22nd Survivor Series was scheduled to be held on November 23, 2008, at the TD Banknorth Garden in Boston, Massachusetts, and featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
 It was the first Survivor Series PPV broadcast in high definition.